-Research and review prospective additional commercial uses in all zoning districts by right.
+Research and review prospective additional land uses in all zoning districts.

-1. Propose text amendments, as deemed appropriate, to permit additional commercial uses by right in all zoning districts, after careful consideration of potential adverse effects to surrounding land uses.
+1. Propose text amendments, as deemed appropriate, to permit additional land uses by principal permitted use and conditional uses in all zoning districts, after careful consideration of potential adverse effects to surrounding land uses.